wilfing-dominik/Order-Handler/README.md

 # Order-Handler

-  An React Native android application for tracking orders in a restaurant.
+  A React Native android application for tracking orders in a restaurant.

   Features:
   - Add product to product inventory